Winterstark/Wallcreeper/README.md

 Usage
 -------

-After you start Wallcreeper it won't appear on the screen, but you can find its icon in the tray, double-clicking which will bring the program's main window up.
+After you start Wallcreeper it won't appear on the screen, but you can find its icon in the notification area (tray), double-clicking which will bring the program's main window up.

 ### Wallpaper themes

-A wallpaper theme is a collection of wallpapers that is only active during a specific set of conditions, namely: current time, season, and weather conditions.
-This allows you to always have a wallpaper matching the current conditions.
+A wallpaper theme is a collection of wallpapers that is only active during a specific set of conditions, namely: current date, time, and weather conditions.

 ![Screenshot: wallpaper themes](http://i.imgur.com/HAFDROe.png)